 - Encourage generosity and reciprocity within the UA Alumni Network.

-The UA Global Summit
+The Global Undergraduate Summit

 The event takes place in Dublin, Ireland every November in some of the most beautiful venues in the city, which have included Farmleigh House, St Patrick’s Cathedral, Dublin City Hall, Smock Alley Theatre and Google’s European Headquarters.